-We are experts in delivering moonshot outcomes to the largest dialysis demographic in the country: the geriatric community.
+We are experts in delivering outcomes to the largest dialysis demographic in the country: the geriatric community.
 Our treatments, technologies, and methodologies are designed to heal—both the dialysis patient experience, and the system itself.

 Costly, physically taxing, and producing frequent infections, the traditional dialysis model is not appropriate for the geriatric patient population.